-The Kering Group works with more than 47,000 employees (as of 31 December 2022) and has subsidiaries in over 50 countries.
-As a global luxury group, Kering manages the development of a series of renowned Houses in fashion, leather goods and jewelry and of Kering Eyewear.
+The Kering Group works with almost 49,000 employees (as of December 31, 2023) and has subsidiaries in 60 countries worldwide.
+As a global luxury group, Kering manages the development of a series of renowned Houses in fashion, leather goods, jewelry, beauty and watches, and of Kering Eyewear.
 Our Houses develop innovative, creative and exceptional products, animate networks of directly operated stores, and provide unique client experiences.
 Distribution channels include retail and wholesale, and are both physical and digital.
-As of 31 December 2022, Kering operated 1,659 stores directly, 799 of which were in emerging countries.
+As of December 31, 2023, Kering had a network of 1,771 directly operated stores worldwide.

-The organizational structure of the Kering Group can be seen in Figure 2 below.
+The simplified structure of the Kering Group can be seen in Figure 2 below.

-The Kering Group Organizational Chart (31 December 2022)
+The Kering Group Organizational Chart (December 31, 2023)

-(1) Corporate is defined in the Kering 2022 Universal Registration Document
+(1) Corporate is defined in the Kering 2023 Universal Registration Document